 This document defines the requirements for Distributed Mobility Management (DMM).
 The hierarchical structure in traditional wireless networks has led primarily to centralized deployment models.
-As some wireless networks are evolving away from the hierarchical structure, such as in moving the content delivery servers closer to the users, a distributed model for mobility management can be useful to them.
+As some wireless networks are evolving away from the hierarchical structure, a distributed model for mobility management can be useful to them.